sigsum/sigsum/policy-maintenance.md

 The following are hard requirements for witnesses:

-- There must be an about page for the witness.
+- There must be an *about page* for the witness.
+Here, the operator declares information about the witness and surrounding operations.

-- The about page must contain a commitment to keep the witness available and supporting the appropriate versions of the relevant specifications for at least 12 months starting from the time when the policy is to be published.
+- The about page must contain a commitment to keep the witness available with interoperable specifications for at least 12 months (starting from the time when the policy is to be published).

 #### Other factors considered for witnesses